-2170 14.3 Encoding Procedure
+14.3 Encoding Procedure

-The following procedure encodes an EPC Tag URI into a bit string containing the encoded EPC and (for EPC schemes that have a filter value) the filter value.
-This bit string is suitable for storing in the EPC memory bank of a Gen 2 Tag beginning at bit $20_h$ .
-See Section 15.1.1 for the complete procedure for encoding the entire EPC memory bank, including control information that resides outside of the encoded EPC.
-(The procedure in Section 15.1.1 uses the procedure below as a subroutine.)
+- 2252 The following procedure encodes an EPC Tag URI into a bit string containing the - encoded EPC and (for EPC schemes that have a filter value) the filter value.
+This bit 2253 - 2254 string is suitable for storing in the EPC memory bank of a Gen 2 Tag beginning at bit 20_h. - 2255 See Section 15.1.1 for the complete procedure for encoding the entire EPC memory bank, - 2256 including control information that resides outside of the encoded EPC.
+(The procedure in - 2257 Section 15.1.1 uses the procedure below as a subroutine.) - 2258 Given:

-- 2177 Given: - An EPC Tag URI of the form urn:epc:tag:scheme:remainder - 2179 Yields: - A bit string containing the EPC binary encoding of the specified EPC Tag URI, - 2181 containing the encoded EPC together with the filter value (if applicable); OR
+- 2259 An EPC Tag URI of the form urn:epc:tag:scheme:remainder - 2260 Yields:

+- A bit string containing the EPC binary encoding of the specified EPC Tag URI, 2262 containing the encoded EPC together with the filter value (if applicable); OR - 2263 An exception indicating that the EPC Tag URI could not be encoded.

-- An exception indicating that the EPC Tag URI could not be encoded. - 2183 Procedure: - Use the scheme to identify the coding table for this URI scheme.
-If no such scheme exists, stop: this URI is not syntactically legal. - 21862.
+- 2264 Procedure: - 1.
+Use the scheme to identify the coding table for this URI scheme.
+If no such scheme exists, stop: this URI is not syntactically legal. - 2267 2.
 Confirm that the URI syntactically matches the URI template associated with the coding table.
-If not, stop: this URI is not syntactically legal. - Read the coding table left-to-right, and construct the encoding specified in each column to obtain a b-bit string, where b is specified in the "Coding Segment Bit Count" row of the table.
+If not, stop: this URI is not syntactically legal. - 2270 3.
+Read the coding table left-to-right, and construct the encoding specified in each column to obtain a bit string.
+If the "Coding Segment Bit Count" row of the table specifies a fixed number of bits, the bit string so obtained will always be of this length.
 The method for encoding each column depends on the "Coding Method" row of the table.
-If the "Coding Method" row specifies a specific bit string, use that bit string for that column.
+If the "Coding Method" row specifies a specific bit string, use that bit - string for that column.
 Otherwise, consult the following sections that specify the encoding methods.
-If the encoding of any segment fails, stop: this URI cannot be encoded. - 4.
-Concatenate the bit strings from Step 3 to form a single B-bit string, where B is the overall binary length specified by the scheme.
-The position of each segment within the concatenated bit string is as specified in the "Bit Position" row of the coding table.
-Section 15.1.1 specifies the procedure that uses the result of this step for encoding the EPC memory bank of a Gen 2 tag. - 2200 The following sections specify the procedures to be used in Step 3.
+If the encoding of any segment fails, stop: this URI cannot be - encoded. - 4.
+Concatenate the bit strings from Step 3 to form a single bit string.
+If the overall binary length specified by the scheme is of fixed length, then the bit string so obtained will always be of that length.
+The position of each segment within the - concatenated bit string is as specified in the "Bit Position" row of the coding table. - Section 15.1.1 specifies the procedure that uses the result of this step for encoding the - EPC memory bank of a Gen 2 tag. - The following sections specify the procedures to be used in Step 3.

-2201 14.3.1 "Integer" Encoding Method
+2284 14.3.1 "Integer" Encoding Method

-- The Integer encoding method is used for a segment that appears as a decimal integer in the URI, and as a binary integer in the binary encoding. - 2204 Input: The input to the encoding method is the URI portion indicated in the "URI - 2205 portion" row of the encoding table, a character string with no dot (".") characters. - 2206 Validity Test: The input character string must satisfy the following: - It must match the grammar for NumericComponent as specified in Section 5. - The value of the string when considered as a decimal integer must be less than $2^b$ , 2209 where b is the value specified in the "Coding Segmen Bit Count" row of the encoding 2210 table. - 2211 If any of the above tests fails, the encoding of the URI fails. - 2212 Output: The encoding of this segment is a b-bit integer, where b is the value specified in - 2213 the "Coding Segment Bit Count" row of the encoding table, whose value is the value of - the input character string considered as a decimal integer.
+- The Integer encoding method is used for a segment that appears as a decimal integer in - 2286 the URI, and as a binary integer in the binary encoding. - 2287 Input: The input to the encoding method is the URI portion indicated in the "URI - portion" row of the encoding table, a character string with no dot (".") characters. - 2289 Validity Test: The input character string must satisfy the following: - It must match the grammar for NumericComponent as specified in Section 5. - The value of the string when considered as a decimal integer must be less than 2^b, where b is the value specified in the "Coding Segmen Bit Count" row of the encoding table. - 2294 If any of the above tests fails, the encoding of the URI fails. - 2295 Output: The encoding of this segment is a b-bit integer, where b is the value specified in - the "Coding Segment Bit Count" row of the encoding table, whose value is the value of - the input character string considered as a decimal integer.

-2215 14.3.2 "String" Encoding Method
+2298 14.3.2 "String" Encoding Method